Phạm Phú Quốc: Early life

-Quốc was born on October 20, 1935 in Da Nang in a well-to-do family.
-According to genealogy, he is a descendant of a minister of the reign of Tự Đức, the fourth emperor of Nguyen dynasty.
+Quốc was born on October 20, 1935, in Da Nang in a well-to-do family.
+According to genealogy, he is a descendant of a minister during the reign of Emperor Tự Đức.

 As a child, he attended primary school in Da Nang.
-When he went to high school, his family sent him back to Saigon to study at Chasseloup- Laubat Public School.
+When he went to high school, his family sent him back to Saigon to study at Chasseloup-Laubat Public School.
 His passion for aviation developed when he was a student.
 He used the pocket money provided by his family to buy technical books on how to build small planes from France.
 He assembled and flew model airplanes at Tan Son Nhat Airport.

 In 1954, he graduated from high school with a full Baccalauréat.
 After that, his family planned to let him go to France to continue his education, but because he was so interested in airplanes, he asked his parents to let him join the military.